NickFlach/FerrymanX/replit.md

 FerryManX is a cross-chain bridge application enabling secure token transfers of PFORK tokens between Ethereum and Neo X networks.
 The application features an automated relayer service that monitors bridge events on both chains and automatically completes cross-chain transfers.
 Users pay an upfront native fee when initiating a bridge transaction, which is used to fund the relayer operations.

+**NEW: Quantum Ferry** - An AI-powered visualization and analytics layer providing real-time particle physics simulations, generative transaction art, and predictive analytics for optimal bridge timing.
+Accessible at `/quantum`.

 ## User Preferences

 Preferred communication style: Simple, everyday language.